II. Background

 - Radiation Therapy history

-- Trauma (with distorted Laryngeal Anatomy)
+- Trauma or Tumor (with distorted Laryngeal Anatomy)

 IV.
 Protocol: Preparation (Cricothyrotomy Tray)